 The SCLK input is useful for applications requiring improved phase noise or clock stability.
-Normally, by using a near-perfect source, the phase noise of the WX2184C can typically be improved by a factor of >20 dBc/Hz.
+Normally, by using a near-perfect source, the phase noise of the WX2182C can typically be improved by a factor of >20 dBc/Hz.
 The external sample clock input is an SMA connector that is located on the rear panel.
-It accepts signals within the frequency range of 75MHz to 2,300MHz.
-There is only one input that can be used for all channels simultaneously.
+It accepts signals within the entire instrument's frequency range.
+There is only one input that can be used for one channel or another and by both channels simultaneously.
 Note that the channels do not have to be synchronized to use a single external clock feed.
 In addition, the EXT SCLK option is available only in Arbitrary or Sequence function modes.

-As was described before and shown in Figure 3-15, access the External Sample Clock parameters from the Utility menu.
+As was described before and shown in Figure 3-16, access the External Sample Clock parameters from the Utility menu.
 When the selected parameter is highlighted, press the enter key and use the up/down buttons to select the required option.
 Press Enter to complete the action and to lock the selected mode.

-As shown in Figure 3-16, there are three parameters that can be accessed in the Sample Clock Source group: EXT SCLK FREQ and CH1+CH2 Source and Divider.
+As shown in Figure 3-17, there are three parameters that can be accessed in the Sample Clock Source group: EXT SCLK FREQ and CH1 Source and Divider.
 These are explained below.

 EXT SCLK FREQ - this field becomes active only after you select an external source feed to one of the channels.
 This field is necessary for the instrument to establish a frequency range for the internal phase lock loops and therefore must programmed near or exactly as the external source frequency.
-Figure 3-16 shows an example of a setup that provides external feed to channel 1 with an external frequency of 2.100,000 GSa/s.
+Figure 3-17 shows an example of a setup that provides external feed to channel 1.

-CH1+CH2 Source - use this field to select between INT (internal) or EXT (external) sample clock feeds.
+CH1 Source - use this field to select between INT (internal) or EXT (external) sample clock feeds.
 Updating the EXT SCLK FREQ field with the external frequency value is necessary for the external sample clock feed function to operate correctly.
-Note that in separate mode modifying the sample clock source to channels 1 and 2 does not alter the status for channels 3 and 4.

-CH1+CH2 Divider - since there is only one input for the external sample clock, feeding the same frequency to all channels is somewhat limiting if different frequencies need to be generated from each channel.
-The divider field accepts values in the form of 2n, from 1 to 256, that will divide the external sample clock frequency before it is applied to the internal circuits so the feed to channels 1 and 2 is divided while the sample clock feed to channels 3 and 4 remain undivided.
+CH1 Divider - since there is only one input for the external sample clock, feeding the same frequency to both channels is somewhat limiting if different frequencies need to be generated from each channel.
+The divider field accepts values in the form of 2n, from 1 to 256, that will divide the external sample clock frequency before it is applied to the internal circuits.

-Figure 3-16, Using an External Sample Clock Example
+Figure 3-17, Using an External Sample Clock Example